 It may not be conventional to review the fifth edition of a book that appears several years after its author’s passing.
 But America’s Great Depression is not a conventional book.
 It is written with verve and aplomb.
-And its rendition of the Austrian theory of the business cycle, critique of alternative theories, and detailed history of the early part of the Great Depression (1929–1933) have captured the attention of a small but growing group of students and researchers for nearly four decades.
+And its rendition of the Austrian theory of the business cycle, critique of alternative theories, and detailed history of the early events and causes of the Great Depression (1929–1933) have captured the attention of a small but growing group of students and researchers for nearly four decades.

 Each of the five editions has had a different publisher, the first four with an introduction by the author.
 With the fifth edition, we get a quality hardback, new typesetting with footnotes instead of endnotes, and a spirited introduction by historian Paul Johnson.
 A new dust jacket is fashioned from a photograph showing throngs of men in winter coats and fedoras standing despondently in line and casting long shadows.
 The image cries out for an explanation: How could things have gone so wrong?

 The Great Depression has cast a long shadow of its own over twentieth-century economic history and policy issues.
 In many circles—even academic circles—it is still acceptable simply to point to the experience of the 1930s as clear evidence that market economies are prone to collapse.
 Rothbard provides an alternative understanding.
 Unsound policies of the central bank set the economy off on an unsustainable growth path in the 1920s, creating the conditions for the crash at the end of that decade.
 Attempts by the government to undo or mitigate the damage only made matters worse.

 The excesses of the twenties, the downturn, and the dramatic slide into deep depression are all traced to governmental disruptions of the market process.